Kannauj: Perfume and flowers

 Kannauj is famous for distilling of scents and perfumes.
 It is known as "India's perfume capital" and is famous for its traditional Kannauj Perfume, a government protected entity.

 Kannauj itself has more than 200 perfume distilleries and is a market center for perfume, tobacco and rose water.
 It has given its name to a distinct dialect of the Hindustani known as Kannauji, which has two different codes or registers.

 Changes in when flower crops bloom due to climate change are affecting the industry of perfumes made from natural sources, like attar from roses.
 The unpredictable bloom times make it difficult to deliver the blooms and raises a concern that perfumes from these natural sources will be replaced by chemicals.

+Kannauj has been a centre of attar production for several centuries, especially since the Mughal era.
+Traditional attars are produced using the ancient deg and bhapka method, a hydro-distillation process using copper stills passed down through generations of artisans.

+Thousands of residents of Kannauj are directly or indirectly involved in attar production.
+Popular attars include rose, jasmine, khus, kewra, and mogra.
+These perfumes are exported to the Middle East, Europe, and the United States.

+Kannauj perfumes received a Geographical Indication (GI) tag in 2014, helping protect their authenticity and heritage.

 Demographics

-As of 2001 India census, Kannauj had a population of 71,530.
+As of 2011 India census, Kannauj had a population of 84,862.
 Males constitute 53% of the population and females 47%.
-Kannauj has an average literacy rate of 58%: male literacy is 64%, and female literacy is 52%.
-In Kannauj, 15% of the population is under 6 years of age.
+Kannauj has an average literacy rate of 72.70%: male literacy is 80.90%, and female literacy is 63.33%.
+In Kannauj, 14% of the population is under 6 years of age.

 Colleges

-Medical College

 Government Medical College, Kannauj is a government medical college located in Tirwa of Kannauj, Uttar Pradesh, India.
 It is affiliated to King George's Medical University, Lucknow.

-Engineering College

 Government Engineering College, Kannauj is a government engineering college located at Kannauj.
 It is a constituent college of Dr. A.P.J.
 Abdul Kalam Technical University (formerly Uttar Pradesh Technical University) in Lucknow.
 The college is situated at Aher, Tirwa.

 Transportation

 The city is served by two major railway station Kannauj railway station and Kannauj City railway station.
-The nearest airport is Kanpur Airport situated about 2 hours drive from the town.
+The nearest airport is Kanpur Airport, about two hours drive from the town.

 It is situated on GT road (Delhi to Kanpur).
 It has road transportation Kannauj Depo. under the Uttar Pradesh State Road Transportation Corporation (UPSRTC).